-Listen and Learn — Successful companies listen to their employees, their customers, their partners, and even their competitors.
-They are good at “thinking big”, but they also pay attention to details such as employee morale, paying invoices on time, customer service, marketing consistency, sales training, etc. No matter how large or small your company is, make sure you are not just gathering data, you also need to analyze and act on it.
+Successful companies listen to their employees, their customers, their partners, and even their competitors.
+They are good at “thinking big”, but they also pay attention to details such as employee morale, paying invoices on time, customer service, marketing consistency, sales training, etc all of which builds trust in their businesses.
+No matter how large or small your company is, make sure you are not just gathering data, you also need to analyze and act on it.
 This should happen at all levels of your company, not just in management meetings and strategic retreats.

 - Preparing for a Business Loan - October 15, 2021